AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 1. In the left panel, chooses **[!UICONTROL My Quotes]**.

-1. Find and access the desired quote in the list and click **[!UICONTROL Create Copy]** from that original quote.
+1. Find and access the desired quote in the list and click **[!UICONTROL Create Copy]** from the original quote.

 ## Create Template